-The ICES Study Group on Socio-Economic Dimensions of Aquaculture [SGSA], chaired by Gesche Krause (Germany), held its first meeting in Bremen (Germany) on 12-14 April 2011 at the Leibniz Center for Tropical Marine Ecology (ZMT).
+The ICES Study Group on Socio-Economic Dimensions of Aquaculture [SGSA], chaired by Gesche Krause (Germany), held its second meeting in Stockholm (Sweden) on 24-26 April 2012 at the Beijer Institute for Ecological Economics of the Royal Swedish Academy of Sciences.

-The meeting was opened at 9:00 on Tuesday 12 April, with the host Gesche Krause, chair of the SGSA, giving housekeeping information and Hildegard Westphal, director of the Leibniz Center for Tropical Marine Ecology, welcoming the groups at the ZMT.
+The meeting was opened at 9:00 on Tuesday, 24 April, with the host Max Troell giving housekeeping information and Gesche Krause, chair of the SGSA, welcoming the group at the Beijer Institute.
 The chair welcomed the members to the meeting and thanked the participants for their willingness to engage in this new group and their respective institutions for allowing time and money to participate.
-It is becoming increasingly difficult for institutes to allocate resources for the ICES meeting.
-For instance, one member from France was not able to come because of lack of funds, one member from Canada was forced to withdraw from attending due to lack of support from his institute.
-Another colleague from Norway, who was not able to attend personally, contributed to the meeting via email and Skype.
+Since many of the participants are from institutes which are not traditionally engaged in ICES, it was difficult for the members to allocate resources and to obtain a permission to attend.
+For instance, one member from UK was not able to come because of lack of funds, one other member from Germany was not permitted by his institute to come.
 The Agenda of the meeting was formally adopted (Annex 2).
-The first day of the meeting was devoted to the identification of subjects of mutual interest to the diverse range of different disciplines involved in this new group.
-It was discussed in a plenary session at the beginning of the first and second day what issues would be most relevant for ICES, since this study group will be a first trail effort on incorporating social sciences more strongly.
-The outcome of this discussion and further discussions with the separate groups is presented in Section 3, SGSA background and scope.
+The first day of the meeting was devoted to establishing the baseline of common understanding of the ToRs to the diverse range of different disciplines involved in this new group.
+In this initial discussion, the ToRs were slightly modified in wording to make them more explicit.
+It was discussed in a plenary session at the beginning of the first and second day what issues would be most relevant for ICES, since this study group being a first trail effort on incorporating social sciences more strongly.
+The outcome of this discussion and further discussions with the separate groups is presented in paragraph 3 as background and scope of the SGSA.
 As a spin-off, a framework was developed to assess and analyze the different socio-economic dimensions of aquaculture and was then applied to tailor the analysis within the subsequent ToRs.